haarry9/ner-bert-api/README.md

 Since the size of the model files exceed 400 MB's, they are not stored in the repository.
 The model folder is uploaded to Google Drive [here](https://drive.google.com/file/d/1TjtdVLCQ1So2TC6ylo6Rttyp2l_yXpvX/view?usp=drive_link).
 The model folder is ignored in `.gitignore`, and a python script is provided to download the model before running the API.

 ### Downloading the Model Folder
+> [!IMPORTANT]
-Before running the API, download the model by executing:
+> In order to successfully run the NER API, download the model files by executing the below python script.

 ```bash
 python scripts/download_model.py
 ```